ferds003/ferds003.github.io/_projects/2023 LBYMF3D.md

 ### LEARNINGS:
-This project highlight the product design approach convention to define the product development and organization, product planning, customer needs, product specifictions and concept generation with our suggestions to provide **an improved gasket alternative with a protrusion and curved interior within the lid for ease of cleaning.** You may check the full documentation of our appreoach below as well as the presentation that we did for this project.
+This project highlights the product design approach convention to define the product development and organization, product planning, customer needs, product specifictions and concept generation with our suggestions to provide **an improved gasket alternative with a protrusion and curved interior within the lid for ease of cleaning.** You may check the full documentation of our approach below as well as the presentation that we did for this project.

 _Note: CAD model is available upon request.
 Comment below!_